serinamarie/prefect-in-jupyter-notebook/README.md

 2. Run `cd prefect-in-jupyter-notebook`.
 3. Run `pip install notebook`.
 4. Once installed, run `jupyter notebook`.
 This will start the notebook server, where you will see a variety of files.
 Feel free to take a look around if you're interested.
-To begin, open `deployment.ipynb`.
+To begin, click `getting-started-with-prefect.ipynb`.